 Posted Jun 15, 2011

 The DSM 5 sexual disorders work group recently rejected rape as a mental disorder.
 It is now (past) time for it also to drop the silly proposal to add "hebephilia" to DSM 5.
-"Hebephilia" is a medical sounding term for what is a purely legal issue- the statutory rape of pubescent youngsters aged 11-14.
+"Hebephilia" is a medical-sounding term for what is a purely legal issue—the statutory rape of pubescent youngsters aged 11 to 14.
 This is a crime deserving punishment, not a mental disorder deserving psychiatric hospitalization.

 Let's count the four strikes against "hebephilia" as a mental disorder:

-Strike 1) Sex with a pubescent teenager is most certainly a heinous crime, but equally certain it is not at all indicative of deviant sexual interest.
+Strike #1: Sex with a pubescent teenager is most certainly a heinous crime, but equally certain is it is not at all indicative of deviant sexual interest.
 Surveys show that it is very common to be attracted to pubescent youngsters (Calvin Klein had this figured out long ago).
 Evolution explains why.
-Our ancestors didn't live long enough to afford the luxury of a sexless adolescence- they got around to the serious business of procreation as soon as nature permitted them.
+Our ancestors didn't live long enough to afford the luxury of a sexless adolescence—they got around to the serious business of procreation as soon as nature permitted them.
 For this evolutionary reason, sexual interest in the pubescent is hard wired and is not by itself deviant.

-The DSM 5 work group made three peculiar proposals- to include rape, hebephilia, and hypersexuality as psychiatric disorders.
-It has already been forced on the evidence to back track and reject both rape and hypersexuality.
+The DSM 5 work group made three peculiar proposals—to include rape, hebephilia, and hypersexuality as psychiatric disorders.
+It has already been forced on the evidence to backtrack and reject rape and hypersexuality.
 The report by Wollert and Cramer makes clear that now is the time for it to reject "hebephilia" and relegate it to the obscurity it has so long and so justly deserved.